 The conference paradox: In-person matters when you live on the edge

 Technology has advanced so much that we can now buy ice cream, deposit checks, chat with friends, find and apply for jobs, and share pictures of cats—all from our phones.
 We have Skype.
 We have social networking.
 And more people than ever are making use of virtual social platforms to connect and stay connected with others, educate themselves, learn skills, conduct meetings, and do business.

 The farmer, the food truck, and the foodie

 Food trucks and family farms aren’t the most obvious businesses benefiting from rapid advances in core digital technologies.
-But in both the highest-tech new industries and traditional hands-on small businesses, advances in social software, cloud computing and other technologies are reducing the cost of identifying and managing a large number of participants in a diverse ecosystem.
+But in both the highest-tech new industries and traditional hands-on small businesses, advances in social software, cloud

 As the maker movement surges, so do "stories" of creation

 On a few blocks in San Francisco’s South of Market neighborhood (SOMA), the emergent sharing economy is thriving.
 On a stretch of Mission Street where multi-tenant housing residents, a homeless population, and employees of the hulking Federal building tensely coexist, a “civic hack” is transforming a vacant building.

 John Hagel on how businesses build around innovation

 John Hagel and John Seely Brown, co-chairs of Deloitte’s Center for the Edge, recently published a report tackling one of Techonomy’s central themes: How can institutions adapt to exponential technology change and reorganize themselves for "scalable efficiency"?